 The coaching change added the offseason variable to Gilkey's recovery.
 The new head-coach hire for 2026 will determine the program's offensive scheme, the quarterback's role inside that scheme, and the depth chart that Gilkey enters when he is cleared to return.

 The 2026 Big Sky season opens in late August.
-By then, the program's coaching identity will be set, Gilkey's recovery status will be public, and the Wildcats' next quarterback room will have taken shape.
+By then the program's coaching identity is set under Kjar, Gilkey's recovery and eligibility status will be public, and the Wildcats' next quarterback room will have taken shape around the dual-threat starter the 2025 season introduced before the injury cut it short.